 How do you define and measure the program’s success?

 We focus on quality, not quantity.
 Each child in our program receives a thorough clinical evaluation, including developmental history, assessment of behavioral and mental functioning, psychiatric diagnosis, and treatment plan.
 We carefully track the progress of each child and year after year, the data shows that our treatment model is working.
 A majority of the children we serve show measurable improvement in psychological functioning, school behavior, and relationships with family members and peers.
 We’re changing the lives and futures of children, one child at a time.
 That’s how we define success.

 Personal Experiences, Advice, and How to Get Involved

 What’s the most meaningful experience you’ve had while working at Access?
-When have you seen the most impact in regard to the in-school program?
+When have you seen the most impact regarding the in-school program?

 When I was spending time at one of our partner schools, I saw a bunch of kids flock to our therapist when he arrived.
 They surrounded him and walked with him around the playground.
 It was an amazing thing to see ─ unlike many older generations, these kids weren’t ashamed or embarrassed to be with a therapist; there wasn’t a negative stigma.
 Due to our presence at the school, these kids learned at a young age that there is no shame in seeking help and speaking with a therapist.
 I saw first-hand how we’re helping to eliminate and prevent the stigma around mental health treatment in younger generations.